Who is DeRonte C Craig?

 University of California, Irvine

-I made it!
-After graduating from Bowie State University, I had to figure out what I wanted to do next.
-The plan was to go to graduate school to get my master's.
-I applied to tons of universities that would have given me the best opportunity in my field, schools as the University of Pennsylvania's Wharton Business School, Duke University, Harvard Business School, and the University of Chicago's Booth school of business.
-Although I committed to a school in California called the University of California, Irvine.
-Specifically the Paul Merage School of business where I studied Innovation and Entrepreneurship and had the honor to be a part of the first cohort of its kind in the UC System.
+I made it.
+After graduating from Bowie State University, I had to figure out what came next.
+The plan was to graduate school to earn my master’s.
+I applied to many universities, including the Wharton School of the University of Pennsylvania, Duke University, Harvard Business School, and the University of Chicago Booth School of Business.
+I ultimately committed to the University of California, Irvine, at the Paul Merage School of Business, where I studied Innovation and Entrepreneurship and joined the first cohort of its kind in the UC system.